-Angelyn (taking a step toward the audience member): He had three ol' spindly bean plants and a big 'mater plant ...
+Angelyn: (taking a step toward the audience member) He had three ol'

 Audience Member: and I bet he had some corn!

 Angelyn: Well yes, he had a great big field a corn ...
 Now I always wondered what he done with all that corn.